ReedD/glicko-two/README.md

 ## Advanced Usage

-The `Match` class also supports team ranking, by using a "composite player" update method.
+The `Match` class also supports team ranking by using the "composite player" update method.
+This method is not apart of the original Glicko-2 specification.
+How you apply ranking updates to a player that's apart of a team is up for debate and depends heavily on your use case.

 > The Composite Opponent Update Method considers each outcome as a match against a single player possessing the average rating and deviation of the opposing team players.
 In effect, the update method creates a composite player out of the opposing team and uses this player’s resulting rating and deviation when updating a player. - [Garrick J. Williams](http://rhetoricstudios.com/downloads/AbstractingGlicko2ForTeamGames.pdf)

 ```typescript